-Otherwise, for cheque payments and payment notifications (postal mandates), the value CHK is required.
+Otherwise, for cheque payments, the value CHK is required.

 4.5.2.2 Using the Payment Type Information element - survey

 The structured Payment Type Information element <PaymentTypeInformation1> with its optional sub-elements can occur both at B-Level and at C-Level (although generally either the B- or C-Level can be filled in, not both).
 The following table shows how Swiss financial institutions proceed with validating this element.